SalmonKing72/feels-like-index/README.md

 feels-like-index
 ================

+This tells us how cold or hot it feels.

-a heat index and windchill calculator in pure javascript with Jasmine testing framework.
+Built in pure javascript with Jasmine testing framework.